 One of the requirements of IFRS 16 is that all future lease obligations must be recognised in the balance sheet.
 Under this model, the lessee recognises a financial obligation to make lease payments, along with an accompanying right to use the underlying asset.

-The new rules remove almost all the lessee’s opportunities to avoid recognising leases in the balance sheet.
+The rules remove almost all the lessee’s opportunities to avoid recognising leases in the balance sheet.
 As a result, many common key financial ratios, such as debt ratios and EBITDA, are being redefined.
 Consequently, IFRS 16 entails a significant change from the current standard concerning how lessees account for leases.

 Here is a checklist that may be useful when assessing the work that needs to be done: